dkavla/Landing-Page/README.md

 # Landing-Page
-The second project in TheOdinProject curriculum involving only HTML and CSS concepts.
+This the second project in TheOdinProject curriculum involving only HTML and CSS concepts.

-The project is meant to display the basic HTML and CSS concepts acquired thus far.
-The focus of the project was mainly the use of Flexbox in order to align the many different containers on the webpage.
+The project is meant to display the basic HTML and CSS concepts I have acquired thus far.
+The focus of the project was mainly around the use of Flexbox in order to align the many different containers on the webpage.

 The webpage is for a fictitious IT consulting business called Asgardian Solutions.
 Any and all names found on this webpage are meant to be fake and not associated with real individuals or organizations.